Carmen: Synopsis, Character Map

 Carmen

-When I’m going to fall in love with you?
-I don’t know anything about that.
+Who knows when I’ll fall in love with someone.
 Love is a wild bird.
 You can’t tame it.

 L’amour est un oiseau rebelle

-Carmen notices Don Jose, who seems unconcerned, while many men are making eyes at her.
+Carmen notices Don José, who seems unconcerned, while many men make eyes at her.

 Carmen